 meterface on premium cardstock.

 The meters: Initially, the meters seemed OK, except the Cathode Current meter (left) suffered from maroon paint peeling on its interior.
 Once the RF unit was ready for testing, the multi-meter (right) was sluggish in movement and was sticking in position.
 Close examination revealed the meter face was a photocopy on cheap paper, and fibers of the paper were obstructing the needle.
 The paper was also yellowing, so it had to be replaced.
 Testing the meter, it is made by Honeywell and is electrically incompatible with the Viking 500.
-Fortunately, I have a Viking Valiant parts rig, and the Valiant meter tested identically to the good Viking 500 multi meter except the face was was the wrong scale.
+Fortunately, I have a Viking Valiant parts rig, and the Valiant meter tested identically to the good multi meter in Viking 500 #1 except the face was the wrong scale.

 VFO Burnt by Chernobyl Resistor